openshift/training/05-Services-Routing-Complete-Example.md

         "ports": [
           {
             "protocol": "TCP",
-            "port": 80,
+            "port": 8888,
-            "targetPort": 9376
+            "targetPort": 8080
           }
         ]
       }
     }

 The *service* has a `selector` element.
-In this case, it is a key:value pair of `name:hello-openshift`.
+In this case, it is a key:value pair of `app:hello-openshift`.
 If you looked at the output of `oc get pods` on your master, you saw that the `hello-openshift` pod has a label:

     name=hello-openshift

 The definition of the *service* tells Kubernetes that any pods with the label "name=hello-openshift" are associated, and should have traffic distributed amongst them.
-In other words, the service itself is the "connection to the network", so to speak, or the input point to reach all of the pods.
+In other words, the service provides an abstraction layer, and is the input point to reach all of the pods.
 Generally speaking, pod containers should not bind directly to ports on the host.
 We'll see more about this later.

-But, to really be useful, we want to make our application accessible via a FQDN, and that is where the routing tier comes in.
+To really be useful, we want to make our application accessible via a FQDN, and that is where the routing tier comes in.

+## Creating a Service
+We can create a service from the command line with JSON or YAML just like we created the pod.
+The `hello-service.json` file has the service definition we saw above.
+Go ahead and create the service:

+    oc create -f hello-service.json

+## Examine the Service
+`oc describe` will usually tell us some interesting things about a resource.
+Let's look at the service we just created:

+    oc describe service hello-service
+    Name:                   hello-service
+    Labels:                 <none>
+    Selector:               name=hello-openshift
+    Type:                   ClusterIP
+    IP:                     172.30.42.80
+    Port:                   <unnamed>       8888/TCP
+    Endpoints:              <none>
+    Session Affinity:       None
+    No events.

+We see that the service was assigned an IP address.
+This IP address will persist for the life of the service.
+This can make it very convenient for other people to actually use our service/application within an OpenShift environment.
+They don't have to keep track of our pods manually.

+Right now there are no endpoints in the service -- there are no matching pods.
+Let's fix that.

+## Add Pods to the Service
+We can use our quota test file to launch some pods again.
+These pods all have the label "name:hello-openshift".
+When we create them, and they finally come to life, we should see them come up in the service's endpoint list.

+Go ahead and create them again:

+    oc create -f hello-quota.json

+You'll still get the error about quota -- we're still trying to create 4 pods when we're only allowed 3.

+Wait a few moments and then describe your service:

+    oc describe service hello-service
+    Name:                   hello-service
+    Labels:                 <none>
+    Selector:               name=hello-openshift
+    Type:                   ClusterIP
+    IP:                     172.30.42.80
+    Port:                   <unnamed>       8888/TCP
+    Endpoints:              10.1.0.6:8080,10.1.1.3:8080,10.1.1.4:8080
+    Session Affinity:       None
+    No events.

+Now we have several endpoints behind this service.
+If you look at the web console, you'll see these 3 pods all associated with our *hello-service*.

+If you do a curl of the service, you should see your application (remember to substitute whatever service IP matches your environment):

+    curl 172.30.42.80:8888
+    Hello OpenShift!

+This is well and good, but what if I want to access this application from outside the OpenShift environment?

 # Routing
 The OpenShift routing tier is how FQDN-destined traffic enters the OpenShift